Survey: 72% in U.S. Suffering Due to High Gas Prices

 With gas prices averaging $4.18 a gallon across the U.S. and a price hike from summer blends looming, more than 72% of Americans have already had to make some tough financial choices due to the extra expense.

 The past few months have been difficult.
-According to Gas Buddy, fuel costs jumped more than 20% in early March, and though they’ve since receded a bit, it’s no help that overall inflation has hit its highest level in 40 years, leading to financial strain for many of us.
+According to Gas Buddy, fuel costs jumped more than 20% in early March, and though they’ve since receded a bit, it’s no help that overall inflation hit its highest level in 40 years, leading to financial strain for many of us.
 Adding to the pressure, employers have begun requiring workers to return to the office, only for them to find that their weekly commute costs significantly more.

 On May 1, many states will start to see a 15-cent-per-gallon price hike as states switch over to more expensive summer blends.
 How much impact are these soaring prices having on Americans’ daily spending and lifestyle habits?
 DebtHammer.org set out to learn.